 More than 70 Native American casinos operate in 27 California counties, with the largest concentration in the Southern California counties of Riverside and San Diego.
-Indian casinos have provided a major boost both to state and tribal economies.
-Based on the latest available figures, Indian gaming supported nearly 125,000 jobs, creating new career opportunities for tribal members, and added almost $20 billion to the California economy.
+Native American casinos have provided a major boost both to state and tribal economies.
+Based on the latest available figures, these casinos supported nearly 125,000 jobs, creating new career opportunities for tribal members, and added almost $20 billion to the California economy.

 Beyond the direct economic impact, there are also benefits from the growth of Native American hotels and resorts that are harder to quantify.
 For many, California’s indigenous people were a monolithic group that belonged to the state’s past, not the present.
 But with museums, powwows, and design touches inspired by traditional crafts, the resorts have served as a reminder of the cultural diversity of the state’s many tribes, as well as the ongoing role of Native Americans in contemporary California life.

 San Diego County has the greatest concentration of Native American tribes of any county in the United States.
-A number of top resorts are less than an hour from the region’s coastal cities, including Sycuan Casino Resort in El Cajon.
+Downtown San Diego is home to the historic U.S. Grant Hotel, which was constructed in 1910 by its namesake president’s son, and purchased by the Sycuan Band of Kumeyaay Indians in 2003.
+A number of other top resorts are less than an hour from the region’s coastal cities, including Sycuan Casino Resort in El Cajon.
 It recently underwent a $260 million expansion and is the place to pamper yourself in a poolside cabana, or with dinner at Bull and Bourbon, a classic steakhouse.

 In Alpine, Viejas Casino & Resort earned a coveted AAA Four Diamond award and is known for its outlet center and an outdoor concert venue where the likes of norteño superstars Los Tigres del Norte and Mexican pop icon Paulina Rubio have performed.
 Or up in the rolling foothills of Lakeside, Barona Resort & Casino has a long winning streak in the San Diego Union-Tribune’s readers’ poll as the county’s best local casino.
 Just a few minutes from the resort, you can view tribal artifacts and learn about the Kumeyaay/Diegueño people at the Barona Cultural Center & Museum.